 Cutting Strategies: Lead-Ins, Pierce Delays, and Path Planning

-Even before you strike an arc, lock in your cutting strategy to control heat, kerf, and edge quality on thin steel.
-Apply lead in techniques to enter off-part, then traverse into geometry; this shifts the pierce crater away from the feature and stabilizes the arc.
-Pair that with pierce optimization: set pierce delay just long enough to fully penetrate without overheating.
-Too short blooms heat at the surface; too long undercuts the start and weakens the edge.
+Before you strike an arc, lock in your cutting strategy to control heat, kerf, and edge quality on thin steel.
+Apply lead-in techniques to enter off-part, then traverse into geometry.
+This shifts the pierce crater away from the feature and stabilizes the arc.

-Run fast traverse and cut speeds to evacuate heat, leveraging fine cut consumables for a tighter kerf and higher arc density.
+Run fast traverse and cut speeds to evacuate heat, using fine cut consumables for a tighter kerf and higher arc density.
 Sequence parts to minimize cross-sheet travel and avoid revisiting hot zones.
 Start with small internal features, progress outward, and finish with perimeter cuts last.

 | Control | Setpoint Guidance | Result |